 Fujifilm X-A10 versus Fujifilm X70

-The Fujifilm X-A10 and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in December 2016 and January 2016.
+The Fujifilm X-A10 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in December 2016 and January 2016.
 The X-A10 is a mirrorless interchangeable lens camera, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.

-The physical size and weight of the Fujifilm X-A10 and the Fujifilm X70 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A10 and the Fujifilm X70.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-A10 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is somewhat smaller (8 percent) than the Fujifilm X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X70 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens build in, whereas the X-A10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-A10 and their specifications in the Fujinon X Lens Catalog.